 In all these applications, plastics offer solutions to contribute to the realisation of the United Nations’ Sustainable Development Goals or SDGs.
 No wonder, then, that these materials are so widely used.
 And that Belgium developed into one of the most important production centres in Europe for many polymers and advanced plastics processing.

-So, where does it goes wrong?
+So, where does it go wrong?
 Well, after use, but sometimes also during the design of a product.
 In the era of over-consumption, the growing waste mountain and the need for recyclability have long been given too little consideration.
 Even today, far too many valuable materials end up in household waste after their use phase or, worse, end up in a landfill.
 On average in Europe, a quarter of plastic waste is still landfilled.
 Fortunately, this is no longer allowed in our country.

 A large part of the world’s population, by contrast, have no access whatsoever to the type of proper waste collection system as we all know it.
 That is why many companies from the plastic value chain have united in The Alliance to End Plastic Waste.
 In collaboration with local communities, this initiative invests in the collection, sorting and recycling of used plastics, in countries where the need is the highest.
 By preventing plastics ending up in the natural environment, we are tackling the plastic soup and micro-plastics at source.